Meet Michael H. Cohen

 Michael has published over 100 articles, and books including: Creative Writing for Lawyers (Citadel Press, 1990); Complementary and Alternative Medicine: Legal Boundaries and Regulatory Perspectives (Johns Hopkins University Press, 1998); Beyond Complementary Medicine: Legal and Ethical Perspectives on Health Care and Human Evolution (University of Michigan Press, 2000); Future Medicine: Ethical Dilemmas, Regulatory Challenges, and Therapeutic Pathways to Health and Healing in Human Transformation (University of Michigan Press, 2003); Legal Issues in Integrative Medicine (NAF Press, 2005); and Healing at the Borderland of Medicine and Religion (University of North Carolina Press, 2005).

 Following a successful academic career, Michael returned to the practice of law and founded the Cohen Healthcare Law Group.

-Michael is admitted to practice in California, Massachusetts New York, and Washington, D.C.
+Michael is admitted to practice in California, Massachusetts, and New York.
 He has been a member of the American Health Lawyers Association, the California Society of Healthcare Attorneys, and the Los Angeles County Bar Association.

 Contact healthcare & FDA attorney Michael H. Cohen to explore legal representation regarding your situation or venture.